-- 1.1.17 The Jobs and Skills Business Partnership sits alongside the Skills for Londoners Board and brings together business/employer representatives to advise the Mayor on how to improve and align skills provision, including specialist and higher-level skills provision (considering progression routes to higher education), to meet skills needs in London. - 1.1.18 The Jobs and Skills Business Partnership is responsible for advising the Mayor and the Skills for Londoners Board on meeting occupational skills requirements through City Hall's skills and employment programmes, including the ASF. - 1.1.19 Membership comprises representatives from London's business, employers and representative bodies encompassing such categories as the Mayor considers will best further the Partnership's purpose.
+- 1.1.18 The Jobs and Skills Business Partnership is responsible for advising the Mayor and the Skills for Londoners Board on meeting occupational skills requirements through City Hall's skills and employment programmes, including the ASF. - 1.1.19 Membership comprises representatives from London's business, employers and representative bodies encompassing such categories as the Mayor considers will best further the Partnership's purpose.
 A Member of the Jobs and Skills Business Partnership is also a member of the Skills for Londoners Board, with a role in ensuring collaborative working across the Mayor's skills agenda. - 1.1.20 The Jobs and Skills Business Partnership constitution sets out further details on how the Partnership operates, including its membership and terms of reference.